Breaking Down Barriers - JFSSD

 Spshelle Faith Gordon

-Spshelle Faith Gordon (she/her/hers) is the Outreach Coordinator for the African American/Black Community.
+Spshelle Faith Gordon (she/her) is the Program Supervisor and Mental Health Outreach and Education Coordinator for the African American/Black Community.
 She is a Marine Corps veteran who specializes in mental health and public health.
 Outside of work, Spshelle enjoys time with loved ones and volunteering.

 Grace Sesma